-This is all good news, but are there actions we can take to make certain the trend continues?
-The answer is absolutely yes.
+This is all good news, but can we take action to ensure the trend continues?
+The answer is an absolute yes.
 In addition to improving physical healthcare and promoting healthy diets and more physical activity, one of the most important things we can offer to aging Americans is companionship.

 Consider your options.
-Programs like the Consumer Directed Personal Assistance Program (CDPAP) enable patients to have a considerable amount of freedom when choosing and hiring home health aides, nurses, or other caring professionals.
-Taking advantage of the program provides seniors with a skilled nurse and companion who can, amongst many other benefits: support their day-to-day activities around the house, manage a healthy diet, and maintain a medical regimen.
+Programs like the Consumer Directed Personal Assistance Program (CDPAP) give patients considerable freedom when choosing and hiring home health aides, nurses, or other caring professionals.
+Taking advantage of the program provides seniors with a skilled nurse and companion.
+They can, amongst many other benefits, support their daily activities around the house, manage a healthy diet, and maintain a medical regimen.

 Under CDPAP, seniors are not alone during the day but have greater freedom to live independently, in their own homes, with assistance.